juggah/vwan-s2s-bw-max/blogpost.md

 Fortigate.

-## Bicep Deployment
+## Structure of the bicep deployment

-[The diagram above](#1-concept) shows the Azure resource elements of which the solution consists.
+[The diagram above](High-Level-Overview) shows the Azure resource elements of which the solution consists.

 The virtualWan forms the outermost bracket around the other network components in a region.
 The virtualWan contains the regional virtualHub in which we create a vpnGateway.